You are here

 Margaret F. Henderson

 Margaret Henderson joined the School of Government in 1999.
-Her current responsibilities includes teaching in the School’s MPA program, working with the School’s effort in Engaging Women in Public Service, and assisting NC communities to address human trafficking, through Project No Rest, housed in the UNC School of Social Work.
+Her current responsibilities include teaching in the School’s MPA program, facilitating public meetings, and assisting local governments to address human trafficking.
 As director of the Public Intersection Project, she researches and communicates strategies that strengthen cross-sector working relationships for more effective public problem solving.
 In facilitation work, she specializes in the practical implications of managing cross-organizational collaborations, community programs, and nonprofit organizations.
-Henderson’s 20 years of experience in human services includes work in state and local governments as well as nonprofits.
+Henderson’s 20 years of experience in human services include work in state and local governments as well as nonprofits.
 Previously she was executive director of the Orange County Rape Crisis Center.
 She has co-authored articles that were published in Popular Government, ICMA's IQ Report and PM Magazine, American Review of Public Administration, PA Times, and the FBI Law Enforcement Journal.
 Henderson earned a BBA in business administration from Angelo State University and an MPA from UNC-Chapel Hill.

 “Human Trafficking in North Carolina: Strategies for Local Government Officials,” Public Management Bulletin #12, by Margaret Henderson, October 2017.

 “Options for Reporting Sexual Violence: Developments Over the Past Decade,” FBI Law Enforcement Bulletin, by Sabrina Garcia and Margaret Henderson, May 2010.

 “Hiring a Director for a Small Community-Based Nonprofit Agency: A Step-by-Step Guide,” by Margaret Henderson and Kurt Jenne, Summer 2000, Popular Government.